General

 What Does Survey Research Mean?

-Our first stop?
-Define surveys.
+Let’s start with the basics.
+Definition of survey research.
 And to answer this question, we’ve got a fun example!

 Imagine you’re hosting a dinner party at your place.
 However, you realize that you’re unsure what your guests would like to eat.
 Indian?
 Chinese?
 Mexican?
 It’s indeed a head-scratcher.
 But that’s when it hits you that all you have to do is ask them!
 So, you rope in each of them and give them a few options to pick from.
 Then, once you receive all their responses, you tally their votes and make a choice.
 Simple!